Canon G7 X Mark II Review (2026): Still Worth Buying Used?

 Autofocus speed and accuracy in low light lag behind modern mirrorless cameras with phase-detection systems.
 The contrast-detection approach hunts more frequently when light fades, occasionally missing focus on moving subjects.
 Patient shooting techniques help, but the camera sometimes misses decisive moments.

 The fixed lens represents both strength and limitation.
-You gain portability and weather sealing at the lens mount, but you sacrifice the creative flexibility of interchangeable lenses.
+You gain portability and a bright built-in zoom, but you sacrifice the creative flexibility of interchangeable lenses and still need to protect the camera from rain and dust.
 Photographers who frequently need wider than 24mm or longer than 100mm will find the range restrictive.

 Advanced techniques and creative control